- Refined user interface is fun to use

 But what does all that mean in the real world?
 Well, it basically means that Samsung has made one of the world's most powerful phones, with a battery that lasts through a day, a high-res display and loads of storage and which exhibits a real snappiness under the finger.

-Our Geekbench tests returned a single-core score of 2008 and a multi-core score of 6630, which is one of the best we've ever seen on test.
+Our Geekbench tests returned a single-core score of 2008 and a multi-core score of 6630, which is one of the best we've ever seen at time of testing.

 In short, there aren't many better-specified phones out there on the market, and at least Samsung is putting some technological substance behind that hefty price tag.